katetolstaya/flight_data/README.md

 3) Take-offs
 4) Prune high cost trajectories (as if high cost regions are fake obstacles)
 5) Refine splines by adding control points sampled using a Variational Autoencoder ( won't generalize to landing vs takeoff)

+## License

+This project is released under the MIT License.